PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 blocked direct/default/`-cotof` checks pass sequentially with `3 passed in 3.99s`, and YuNet reproduces all five fixed artifact hashes.

+Pseudo-expanded LeakyReLU transpose passthrough is owned by `passes/leakyrelu_passthrough_layout.py`.
+Its former roughly 240-line raw helper is a thin dispatcher at the unchanged position between center/size/offset and PReLU.
+The composite owner preserves the historical second phase: after all accepted layout passthroughs, it invokes the existing indexed pseudo-LeakyReLU fusion using the same differential graph index and Session LayoutState.
+Both legacy statistic keys and their execution order remain unchanged.

+The passthrough resolver proves the exact
+`Neg(x) → Relu → Mul(alpha)` negative branch, the direct `Relu(x)` positive
+branch, and ordered `Sub(positive, scaled-negative)` join.
+Both source slots, every private intermediate, the immutable singleton alpha, unique production, exact consumer slots, graph order, shape/dynamic signature, dtype, per-tensor quantization, provenance, layout transition, and public boundary are resolved before planning.
+Rank-three and rank-four typed INT32/INT64 permutations, either Mul constant position, and immutable constant sources are supported.

+All inverse post-Transpose aliases collapse onto one source-layout result.
+A public post alias is preferred as the representative, and repeated downstream alias slots are grouped exactly.
+When the old transposed Sub result remains a graph output or has a legacy consumer, one local adapter is inserted immediately after the retained join and reuses the immutable pre-permutation.
+The raw helper instead overwrote the selected post-permutation buffer with an INT32 copy of the opposite permutation, which could change dtype and corrupt an unrelated consumer.

+The immutable plan records every input/output slot, metadata update, removal, optional adapter, tensor/operator contract, and public list, then performs a full second resolution and preflight.
+One differential graph index rewires the two heads, aliases, Sub output, adapter insertion, and pre/post compaction.
+LayoutState updates only on acceptance and pruning is success-only.
+The following fusion converts the retained Sub to native `LEAKY_RELU` and compacts the four private producers through that same index.

+Fifty-one focused cases cover static/dynamic rank-three and rank-four views, INT32/INT64 permutations, both alpha positions, per-tensor quantization, constant input, one/multiple/public post aliases, repeated slots, legacy/public transposed boundaries, shared post permutations, numerical equivalence, candidate limits, idempotence, GraphIndex, LayoutState, and twenty-seven unsafe passthrough no-op variants.
+Pre/post characterization on five short models produces twenty zero-rewrite/zero-fusion invocations with unchanged counts.
+The owner, existing fusion owner, adjacent activation/layout suites, active fixtures, and complete architecture suite pass together with `467 passed in 42.33s`.
+TensorFlow-blocked direct/default/`-cotof` checks pass sequentially with `3 passed in 4.01s`, and YuNet reproduces all five fixed artifact hashes.

 The terminal hard-activation recovery and its immediately following optional generic Transpose cleanup share one lazy `ModelIRPassStateScope`.
 The hard runner keeps its exact late configuration: HardSwish is disabled, both